rdbliss/rdbliss.github.io/_posts/2021-06-23-covid-brings-out-the-sun-for-stormy-petrels-women-s-volleyball.md

 title: COVID Brings Out the Sun for Stormy Petrels Women's Volleyball
 ---

-The 2020-2021 season was strange for sports at all levels.
+The past year has been strange for sports at all levels.
 Shortened seasons, cancelled games, and a surplus of "Out (COVID)" on injury reports.
 It felt like everyone, from the NBA to your local rec league, just *barely* got through their seasons.
 This disruption produced some unlikely outcomes, one of which I'd like to explore here.

 I went to my first Oglethorpe women's volleyball game on September 2, 2017.
-The Petrel's were taking on Illinois Team in the second game of the 2017 Stormy Petrel Challenge.
+The Petrel's were taking on Illinois Tech in the second game of the 2017 Stormy Petrel Challenge.
 They fell to an early 0-2 deficit, and the third set seemed lost when they found themselves down 17-22.
 Jacoby Sims scored three quick kills to force an Illinois timeout at 20-22, and the Petrels rallied to a 26-24